bulkobubulko/software-architecture/readme.md

-# Task 4 - Microservices using Messaging queue
+# Task 5 - Microservices using Service Discovery and Config Server based on Consul

 ## Microservices architecture
 For this task we update architecture as such: